AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 ### Add tests

-One I had the basic structure of the code and verified the source generator crated the expected output, I attempted to do some refactoring using the LLM.
+Once I had the basic structure of the code and verified the source generator created the expected output, I attempted to do some refactoring using the LLM.
 The LLM made changes that compiled but broke the output.
 Without any tests to verify that what I was doing was doing, I was just vibe coding [^1].